 The Event Type Repository is a specification of a set of interfaces that are used to store type information about events.
-The interfaces are generated using the mapping from a meta-model of event types to IDL representing this type information, as specified in the Meta-Object Facility (ad/97-08-14 and ad/97-08-015).
+The interfaces are generated using the mapping from a meta-model of event types to IDL representing this type information, as specified in the Meta-Object Facility (ptc/2003-11-04).
 This appendix begins by providing an explanation of the meta-model of event types and their names.
 It then presents the model in terms of equivalent UML (Unified Modeling Language) and MODL (Meta Object Definition Language).
 Finally, the IDL that is generated from these high-level notations is given in full.